MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 ### Downloading the SDK
 1. From a **command-line** window, navigate to your web application's root folder.
-2. Run the command: `npm install ibm-mfp-web-core-sdk`.
+2. Run the command: `npm install ibm-mfp-web-sdk`.

 This creates the following directory structure: